Information for employees regarding the coronavirus

 During the period November 1 to December 14 2020, you as an employee do not have to a submit medical certificate during the first 14 calendar days of the sick period.

 The government decided in June 2020 on a new regulation aimed at facilitating for those in risk groups in three different ways.
-The provision applies as of the 1st of July 2020 and formally expires at the end of December 2020.
-The Government plans to take a decision to extend the compensation to risk groups until 30 April 2021.
-It will be possible to apply for compensation retroactively from 1 January 2021.
-A decision on the extension is expected in early February 2021.
-As no decision has yet been taken, you can currently apply for compensation for the period 1 July - 31 December 2020.
+The provision applies as of 1 July 2020 and expires on 30 April 2021.
+It is possible to apply for compensation retroactively for an unlimited amount of days during the period 1 January 2021 – 30 April 2021.
 Read more at Försäkringskassan’s website .

 Sickness benefit as a preventive measure: Takes aim at employees who are at risk and has tasks that prevent them from working from home.
 These workers may be entitled to sickness benefit as a preventive measure.
 This applies on condition that the person in the risk group has of one of the diseases listed in the Regulation (see Section 2 of Regulation on certain sickness benefit for preventive purposes and certain quarantine allowance in relation to the disease covid-19).
 If applicable, the manager/local HR should be contacted and will from there take the employee’s medical certificate to KTH Human Resources Department Salaries.
 The employee seeks compensation from the Swedish Social Insurance Agency.